-This is a new requirement.
+This is a new requirement in generation 4 of the criteria.

-3.2.2 Total content of environmentally harmful substances
+3.4 Total content of environmentally harmful substances

 The requirements in this chapter apply to complete laundry detergents or the total quantity of wash chemicals in multi-component systems that are used to wash 1 kg of laundry (g/kg laundry).
 The requirements are based on the highest recommended dosing per degree of soiling stated on the product label or accompanying product sheet.
 The table below shows a common division of laundry categories according to degree of soiling.